 Even within the West, challenges to the enlightenment narrative of modernity abound.
 One set of voices, for example, roots phenomena such as genocide, totalitarian oppression, and environmental degradation in the veneration of power and disembodied rationalism that animates so many modern ideologies and social configurations.
 Another reasserts the value of long marginalized perspectives against what are considered to be the reprehensibly totalizing ambitions of modern Western civilization.
 These critical perspectives rightly challenge the tendency to equate progress with the universal adoption of modern Western norms.
 They also productively encourage spaces within which alternative social configurations can be meaningfully pursued.
 Such criticisms nevertheless tend to rely implicitly upon established enlightenment ideas, such as the primacy of freedom, the coercive nature of authority, or the impossibility of religious-metaphysical consensus.
-Unable, then, to articulate a positive vision of modernity that avoids the parameters of enlightenment thought, critics of the enlightenment narrative tend to rely increasingly upon the merely negating strategies of deconstructivism and critique.
+Unable, then, to articulate a positive vision of modernity that avoids the parameters of enlightenment thought, critics of the enlightenment narrative tend to rely increasingly on the merely negating strategies of deconstructivism and critique.

 The efforts of COMIT to elaborate this idea of modernity as an age of transition must address two significant challenges.
 The first concerns the implicit reliance of many categories of social and historical analysis upon not only the enlightenment narrative of modernity and its critical counterpart, but also upon a kind of reductive, materialistic vision of reality that limits the possibilities of human civilization.
-Hence, a main task that the Center faces is that of gradually articulating new concepts that offer an alternative to the prevailing materialist framework.
-A second dilemma stems from the fact that the precise contents of an emergent world order inevitably eludes our collective powers of imagination at this early stage.
-How, then, can one think meaningfully about what lies ahead without either embracing some kind of hubristically programmatic utopianism or simply articulating a vague, mythic pining for something more?
+Hence, a main task that the Center faces is that of gradually articulating concepts that offer an alternative to the prevailing materialist framework.
+A second dilemma stems from the fact that the precise contents of an emergent world order inevitably elude our collective powers of imagination at this early stage.
+How, then, can one think meaningfully about what lies ahead without either embracing some kind of hubristically programmatic utopianism, or simply articulating a vague, mythic pining for something more?

-One strategy that COMIT adopts in order to address these sources of obscurity is to gradually enrich its understanding of modernity as an age of transition by elaborating the implications of a series of fresh heuristic metaphors.
+One strategy that COMIT adopts in order to address these sources of obscurity is to gradually enrich its understanding of modernity as an age of transition by reconsidering and freshly elaborating the implications of a set of heuristic metaphors.
 This strategy is informed by the observation that the enlightenment narrative itself is sustained by a series of powerful images which, if not taken literally, clearly shape the deepest intuitions of the age.
 Indeed, the very term ‘enlightenment’ constitutes one such image, suggesting ideas of inner inspiration and of banishing obscurity and illusion.
 Other images have also been used to shape thought about specific features of modern social existence—for example, the model of atomic interaction or the metaphor of the jungle.

 One of the images that we find it useful to deploy when approaching modernity as an age of transition is that of adolescence.
 For individuals, the period of adolescence is marked by the rapid development of adult-like powers and capabilities.
 A mature framework within which to orient these new powers is, nevertheless, often lacking.
 The adolescent must therefore struggle to simultaneously throw off certain outworn features of its childhood life while allowing others to evolve into patterns that meet the still obscure requirements of adulthood.
 Viewing the divergent, and often bewildering, trends in contemporary society through this lens helps to illumine the uncertainty and upheavals of the present age, as humanity struggles to channel its surging energies and myriad cultural legacies toward the creation of a more well-founded and stably enduring form of global civilization.